Why Pressure Forming?

-Pressure forming with Ray Products offers quality and detail that can match or sometimes exceed other plastic manufacturing process, along with tooling costs that are a mere fraction of injection molding.
+Pressure forming offers quality and detail that can match or exceed other plastic manufacturing processes, with lower tooling costs and better lead times.
+All of this is backed by our obsession with precision and quality – that’s the Ray Products Advantage.

 Pressure forming creates highly detailed plastic parts in a process where heated thermoplastic sheets are pressed against their mold surface using both vacuum and pressure.
-The result is plastic parts with zero residual stress, a fine level of detail and features like vents and louvers, molded-in textures, words and logos, sharp corners, tight tolerances and zero draft.
+The result is plastic parts with zero residual stress, a high level of detail, and molded-in features like vents and louvers, textures, letters and logos, sharp corners, tight tolerances, and zero draft.

-With the ability to form in undercuts and snap fit features, pressure forming can minimize assembly time.
-It provides the cosmetic qualities many people expect from injection molding, with a high quality finish that doesn’t need to be painted.
+With the ability to form in undercuts and snap-fit features, pressure forming can reduce assembly time while providing similar cosmetic qualities typically seen with injection molding, with a high-quality finish that doesn’t need to be painted.

-With affordable tooling and production costs, pressure forming is often the best option for production runs from the high hundreds to the mid-thousands.
-At Ray Products, we can pressure form very large parts up to a full 10’x6’, with up to 40” of depth and starting sheet thickness up to .500”.
+With affordable tooling and production costs, pressure forming is often the best option for production runs from low to mid-volume.
+At Ray Products, we can pressure form large plastic parts up to a full 6′ x 10′, with up to 36” of depth and starting sheet thickness from .060″ up to .500”.

 - High Levels of Detail and Precision